 “You will,” I told him.

 The impact has been immeasurable.
 Even my youngest son, who wasn’t even born, knows the terms now coded into our collective psyche: 9/11, Twin Towers, Ground Zero, Al-Qaeda, the War on Terrorism.
 The world did change.
-And 17 years later we can take inventory.
+And 18 years later we can take some inventory.

 We have seen victories.
 And with no intention of minimizing any act of terrorism that has occurred since, there hasn’t been one of the orchestrated magnitude of 9/11.
 Saddam Hussein is gone in an ancillary cause, and Osama Bin Laden is dead.
 Much of Al Qaida has disintegrated.
-ISIS rose from those ashes as the most heinous realization of such insanity, but we are seeing their money run dry and their reach diminished.
+ISIS rose from those ashes as the most heinous realization of such insanity, but their money is running dry and their reach is diminished.

 Yet no one feels that victory has been accomplished.
 So we must ask: What will victory look like?

-Will “sand glow in the dark” from bombardment as Ted Cruz’ hyperbole. suggested?
-Will we have vanquished the children of our enemies who hate us?
+Will “sand glow in the dark” as Ted Cruz’ hyperbole once suggested?

-And what does victory look like to our enemies?
+And what does victory look like to those who hate us?